jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (m) the supply to a registered person of a taxable activity, or part of a taxable activity, that is a going concern at the time of the supply, if—
     (i) the supply is agreed by the supplier and the recipient, in writing, to be the supply of a going concern; and (ii) the supplier and the recipient intend that the supply is of a taxable activity, or part of a taxable activity, that is capable of being carried on as a going concern by the recipient; or
-  (n) the supply of new fine metal, being the first supply of the new fine metal after its refining, by the refiner to a dealer in fine metal, for the purpose of supplying the fine metal for use as an investment item.
+  (n) the supply of new fine metal, being the first supply of the new fine metal after its refining, by the refiner to a dealer in fine metal, for the purpose of supplying the fine metal for use as an investment item; or
+  (o) the goods are supplied as consideration for a supply that is chargeable at the rate of 0% under section 11A(1)(s) or (t).
 (2) For the purpose of subsection (1)(n), if a person is both a refiner of and a dealer in fine metal, the new fine metal is treated as having been supplied to the dealer at a time immediately before the making of an exempt supply of the new fine metal.
 (3) Subsection (1)(a) to (1)(l) do not apply to a supply of goods by a registered person if— (a) the registered person, or another person associated with the registered person, has deducted, under section 20(3), input tax as defined in section 3A(1)(c) in respect of the goods; or